bugsbugsbux/jjj/understanding-j.md

-conjunct    &           like &: but calls left on each subresult conjunct    &.:         like &: but finally calls inverse of right verb conjunct    &.          like &.: but call left>inverse on each subresult monad       u:          2&u: or 4&u: dyad        u:          provides access to some unicode functions monad       datatype    type of noun as words
+conjunct    &           like &: but calls left on each subresult conjunct    &.:         like &: but finally calls inverse of right verb conjunct    &.          like &.: but call left>inverse on each subresult noun        ARGV_z_     process name; [script name; [script arg1; ...]] monad       getenv      return environment variable y or 0 if undefined monad       stdout      write y to stdout (does not append newline) monad       stderr      write y to stderr (does not append newline) monad       exit        terminate J with exit code y (integer: 0-255) monad       stdin       consume stdin and return it as string monad       cutopen     split string y into boxed lines monad       u:          2&u: or 4&u: dyad        u:          provides access to some unicode functions monad       datatype    type of noun as words